weaveworks/weave-gitops-docs/docs/getting-started.md

 Now you can browse [`http://localhost:8000'](http://localhost:8000)

+### See GitOps reconcialiation

-11. The real aim of GitOps is not just to deploy once, but to reconcile as well.
+1. The real aim of GitOps is not just to deploy once, but to reconcile as well.
 Let's test that out.
 Edit `deploy/webapp/frontend/deployment.yaml`

 Change the `PODINFO_UI_COLOR` to grey: